dcolcott/aws-amplify-sagemaker-inference-client/README.md

 Once trained, the machine learning model needs to be hosted and exposed in a way that makes it accessible to client applications and M2M services.
 A common way to do this is via an Amazon Sagemaker Endpoint which is a service optimised to hosts machine learning models and presents an authenticated public interface that can be consumed by end user applications.

 The application code presented in this repository consists of a native JavaScript (Bootstrap4) web client and a backend NodeJS AWS Lambda and Amazon API Gateway configuration.
 This provides an end to end example of how to perform an object detection inference against an Amazon Sagemaker Endpoint.
-The web client in this example overlays visual bounding boxes and text output of a user provided image submitted against the Amazon SageMaker Endpoint as displayed above.
+The web client in this example overlays visual bounding boxes and text output of a user provided image submitted against the Amazon Sagemaker Endpoint as displayed above.

+You are free to deploy in any AWS region supporting all of the listed services but when first creating the hosting resources it can take a few of hours for DNS to propagate and your application to become available if not deployed in **US-EAST-1**.
+For this reason, we will deploy in **US-EAST-1** and encourage you to do the same.

 ## AWS Amplify.
 In addition to the application stack, AWS Amplify is used to manage a highly opinionated, secure, scalable and cost optimised deployment of the AWS services described.
 In doing so, further removing the heavy lifting of managing cloud or physical infrastructure from the developer to host the application.
 Through this process and with just a few commands, we can deploy the full application stack ready to incorporate object detection inference from our web client.
 See [AWS Amplify](https://docs.amplify.aws/) for more detail.